Michael Pocalyko: Special Investigations Limited Company

-Pocalyko is currently the CEO of Special Investigations Limited Company, described as "a professional services firm and government contractor in the investigations, intelligence, and cyber sectors."
+In 2014, Pocalyko founded Special Investigations Limited Company, "a professional services firm and government contractor in the investigations, intelligence, and cyber sectors."
+As of March 2023, Special Investigations had received three awards of not more than $95,000 from the United States Department of Commerce for "Investigation and Personal Background Check Services."

 In March 2023, Special Investigations faced criticism for Pocalyko's role in allegedly luring a transgender woman back to her family in Saudi Arabia, where she was forced to detransition and later died by suicide.

+Publications

+Since the 1970s, Pocalyko has published newspaper features, academic papers, essays, reviews, and opinion pieces.